hiperiondev/Long_Wire_Antenna/README.md

 This calculator sweeps **all ratios from 4:1 to 69:1** to find the optimal choice for each wire length and band combination.

+> **⚠ Important technical controversy — UnUn vs. 1:1 current balun (W8JI view):**
+> Tom Rauch, W8JI, is a widely respected HF antenna authority who argues that for end-fed random-wire systems with a counterpoise, the technically correct matching device is a **1:1 current balun** (high common-mode impedance) placed at the feedpoint — not a 9:1 UnUn.
+His reasoning: a UnUn (and a voltage balun) presents a low-impedance path for common-mode currents, meaning that when the counterpoise is imperfect or has high impedance on some bands, RF will still flow back along the coaxial shield toward the shack.
+A 1:1 current balun with high common-mode impedance blocks this path regardless of the counterpoise quality.
+Under this approach the antenna is fed directly (accepting the variable VSWR) and an external ATU handles the impedance transformation.
+W8JI's counterpoint does not apply to the EFHW / 49:1 scenario, which is a different system.
+The 9:1 UnUn approach (as modeled in this calculator) **is** widely used in amateur practice and is valid when combined with a good counterpoise and a common-mode choke on the feedline — but users should be aware of this important perspective from the literature.
+See: https://www.w8ji.com/long_wire_antenna.htm

 ### 1.4 Impedance at the Feedpoint — The Physics

 The feedpoint impedance of an end-fed wire is extremely sensitive to the ratio of the wire's physical length to the wavelength at the operating frequency (L/λ):